 This post is the first in a series going through each level of the hierarchy, and in the next post, when I work through climate and culture, I’ll also be talking about the importance of creating a common language.
 In order to do that going forward, I want to define two of the terms I’ve used for the hierarchy.

 Innovation* – An idea, concept or product that is new, different and better.
 Need not to be something completely new, but can also be a new way to use the original idea.
 Innovation is a personal journey.

-Divergent Thinking – The ability to take one idea and create new thinking that will bring teaching and learning in new, innovative direction for deeper learning.
+Divergent Thinking – The ability to recognize our own assumptions, look for limitations, and challenge our own thinking in regard to teaching and learning.
+The ability to take one idea and create new thinking that will bring teaching and learning in new, innovative direction for deeper learning.
 It is diverging from the norm, the ability to turn an idea on its head, and being willing to fail and grow.